carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 $ kapp deploy -a default-ns-rbac -f https://raw.githubusercontent.com/vmware-tanzu/carvel-kapp-controller/develop/examples/rbac/default-ns.yml -y
 ```

-**4. Install the Package**: To install a carvel Package, we need to create PackageInstall Kuberentes resource.
+**4. Install the Package**: To install a carvel Package, we need to create PackageInstall Kubernetes resource.
 A Package Install will install the nginx helm package and its underlying resources on a Kubernetes cluster.
 A `PackageInstall` references a `Package`.
 Thus, we can create the `PackageInstall` yaml from the `Package`.

 We are providing our custom values via secret.

-**NOTE**: If you are using minikube, for nginx service to be in `ACTIVE` state, start `minikube tunnel` in other window as services of LoadBalancer types do not come up otherwise in minikube.
+**NOTE**: If you are using minikube, for nginx service to be in `ACTIVE` state, start `minikube tunnel` in another window as services of LoadBalancer types do not come up otherwise in minikube.

 Save the below PackageInstall CR to a file named `pkginstall.yaml`
 ```yaml